RichterGui/RichterGui/README.md

 ## Hello, I'm Guilherme A. Richter
-- "No man ever steps in the same river twice, for it's not the same river and he's not the same man."
-HERACLITUS
+ - Nothing to write here, maybe you'll find something cool in the repositories.
 ##